'Going to the PPL AGM today', I said.

 'What's the PPL?', they said.
 They are still asking me this question, in spite of all my banging on, all my boring-for-England at dinner parties, all my Facebooking and Tweeting and general annoyingness on behalf of my buddies at Number 1 Upper James Street.
 In spite of much valiant raising of awareness on the part of the good folk at PPL themselves, the vast majority of men and women in the street haven't got a clue who PPL are or what they do.

 Founded by the record companies EMI and Decca in 1934 as Phonographic Performance Ltd, this organisation was set up to make sure those who work at creating music are paid for the music they make.
 That they should be paid is a no-brainer to most of us who have ever worked in the music industry.
-Beyond this strange and wonderful world, however, too many people appear to believe they should be getting music free.
+Beyond this strange and perplexing world, however, too many appear to believe they should get music free.

 He is right.

 I have sometimes heard PPL denounced as 'just another rip-off.'
-No, it isn't, and here's the proof: the company does not make a profit.
-Once costs have been deducted, all revenue is paid directly to its members: songwriters, performers and record companies alike.
+No, it isn't.
+The company does not make a profit.
+Once costs have been deducted, all revenue is paid directly to its members: songwriters, performers and record companies.
 Membership is free.

 So if you play recorded music in your place of work, be it saddlery, sandwich shop, hair salon, car showroom, college or gym, you need to have a licence to play it.
 This is the equivalent of obtaining permission from the copyright owners of the music.
 Imagine having to go to every single recording artist in turn - from Elton to Macca to Sting to Jessie J to will.i.am., say - and having to ask their permission before you could play their recorded work.
 For this is what it amounts to.
 To have PPL doing it on all our behalf, collectively, from one central London office, makes sense for performers and consumers alike.